 - ▶ Satisfactory Completion

 - ▷ S/N Results

 - Absent during Coursework Assessment

 - ▶ Authentication

 - Moderation & Ranking

 - Use of Technology VCE Reports

+- How to Choose Your VCE Studies

+- Individual VCE Units summary

+- VCE Elective Contribution Charges

 AUTHENTICATION - INTERRUPTED ASSESSMENT TASKS

 Most coursework is completed in class time, this does not preclude some of the work being completed out of class.
 In allowing students to complete part of their work out of the class, teachers must be able to authenticate that work.